apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Iowa vs. South Carolina odds: 2024 Women's national championship game picks, Caitlin Clark predictions**
+**2024 NFL Draft: Community mock tracker, selections, grades**

-You can read more about it [here](https://www.cbssports.com/womens-college-basketball/news/iowa-vs-south-carolina-odds-2024-womens-national-championship-game-picks-caitlin-clark-predictions/).
+You can read more about it [here](https://www.prideofdetroit.com/2024/4/7/24123330/2024-nfl-draft-community-mock-tracker-selections-grades).

 ## Requirements
 - Python 3.8